About Kevin and Amanda

 Later, after we started dating, I learned that Arby’s is his favorite restaurant and he doesn’t really like the movie Good Will Hunting.
 He came that night because he thought I was pretty.
 Aww.

-Pets: Miley and Howie, our two extremely insane, extremely sweet, and extremely stinky Boston terriers.
+We have Miley and Howie, our two sweet, crazy Boston terriers.

 Who designs the webpage?

 I do all the the designing, coding, updating and on occasion, tearing my hair out.
 I’ve actually had a webpage long before there was a “Kevin and Amanda”.
 I had an old Geocities webpage (for those of you who remember!) when I was in high school.
 We didn’t have blogging, Flickr, or Facebook back then, and my page was just a way to share photos and keep in touch with friends and family.
 As I took more pictures and the webpage grew in size, I quickly outgrew the data limit for a free Geocities account.

 By that time I was dating and engaged to Kevin, and he understood my frustrations with the lack of features and space on the free accounts.
 For the one year anniversary of our first date — we were not even married yet!! — Kevin bought me the domain name kevinandamanda.com.
 I loved it!!!
 What a perfect, thoughtful, nerdy gift.
 And what a romantic gesture, our own domain name.
 Back then Kevin had his own webpage too — An Auburn Tigers Baseball site.
 When kevinandamanda.com first launched, I had “my side”, with photos, essays, and all things wedding related, and Kevin had his side with the Auburn baseball stuff.
 After he graduated and we moved away from Auburn, he kinda stopped updating the baseball site and I took over and have been the sole contributor to kevinandamanda.com ever since.